arsenum/xlaos/README.md

 ##Introduction
-This is a proof of concept wallet designed to work with EVMOS.
+This is a proof of concept staging environment for XLAOS.
 It's intended for testing purposes only.
 ##OSX Setup Instructions
 Download Binary from
 ```